GDP first quarterly estimate, UK: July to September 2025

 2. Headline GDP figures

 Early estimates of GDP are subject to revision (positive or negative).
-Previous analysis shows that the revision between the first quarterly GDP estimate, and the same quarterly estimate three years later is, on average, plus or minus 0.2 percentage points.
+Our recently published analysis shows that the mean absolute revision between the first quarterly GDP estimate, and the same quarterly estimate three years later is, on average, plus or minus 0.28 percentage points.
 Revisions are made when more detailed information becomes available through the comprehensive annual supply and use balancing process, as the data content increases.
-For more information, please refer to our GDP revisions in Blue Book: 2024 article.
-The GDP growth vintages from 2023 onwards are shown in Table 4.
-We give more information on uncertainty in Section 11: Data sources and quality.
+For more information, please refer to our GDP revisions in Blue Book: 2025 article.

 The implied GDP deflator is the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that make up GDP.
 The GDP deflator covers the whole of the domestic economy, not just consumer spending.
 It also reflects the change in the relative price of exports to imports.
 For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.